temilun/stlccenrollment/README.md

 # STLCC Mobile Enrollment

-Group project for mobile registration web application.
+This is a student group project where we are building a mobile class registration web application.

 ## Workflow